 To reach the snowboarding in Andermatt from the east in the Canton of Grabrunden, you will need to pickup the Matterhorn Gotthardbahn railway starting in Ilanz.
 It will run west through Disentis and Sedrun heading over Oberalppass to Andermatt.

-Tip: Since the weekends can be crowded, hit the early Saturday cable car up Gemsstock which starts at 08:00 (verify since it is sometimes 08:30).
+PRO TIP: Since the weekends can be crowded, hit the early Saturday cable car up Gemsstock which starts at 08:00 (verify since it is sometimes 08:30).
 If possible, avoid snowboarding Andermatt on Sundays which are the most crowded day of the week.
-By the way, if your snowboad is in need of service, try out the Alpina Sport, which offers an excellent wax and edging at a reasonable price (same day, too).
+Andermatt has adopted dynamic ski lift ticket pricing, so make sure to purchase you ticket online well in advance.
+By the way, if your snowboard is in need of service, try out the Alpina Sport, which offers an excellent wax and edging at a reasonable price (same day, too).

-Overall, Andermatt is the 6th most popular snowboard & freeride destination of all 68 snowboarding resorts in Switzerland.
+Overall, Andermatt is the 4th most popular snowboard & freeride destination of all 85 snowboarding resorts in Switzerland.
+Several of the better snowboarding resorts are nearby Andermatt including Sedrun and Disentis.